 Mike Burshteyn’s practice involves litigating class action and complex commercial disputes in matters related to privacy, data security, and novel technology law issues, as well as startup litigation.
 Mike also conducts cybercrime investigations and counsels clients on litigation and regulatory risk, breach preparedness, and security incident response.
 Drawing on his unique mix of litigation and business experience, Mike is a passionate and measured advocate who provides practical legal advice to both high-growth startups and Fortune 500 industry leaders.

-Mike has litigated matters in federal and state courts in California, as well as federal courts in Washington, New York, Texas, and Ohio.
+Mike has litigated matters in federal and state courts in California, as well as federal courts in New York, Texas, and Ohio.
 He has represented clients in pre-trial motion practice and briefing, oral argument, discovery, trial, appeals, and alternative dispute resolution.

 Prior to joining Morrison & Foerster, Mike was a litigator at an Am Law 100 firm and subsequently was the CEO and co-founder of a data security startup focused on moving target defense.
 Mike established and executed the company’s go-to-market and product strategy, partnering with early adopters including the U.S. Air Force, U.S. Department of Defense, U.S. Department of Homeland Security, and Fortune 500 companies in media and financial sectors.

 In his business capacity, he presented at conferences including Cyberweek at Tel Aviv University, DoD’s Intelligence Information Systems conference, and NASA’s drone symposium, and participated at RSA, Black Hat, AWS re:Invent, and Kubecon.